LineChan/lem_in/README.md

 				to the shortest path list */
 				ft_lst_moveto_next(ft_find_room_with_ref(&ANTHILL, i), &PATH(SHORTEST_PATH.prev));
 				j = 0;
-				while (j < ROOM_NB)
+				/* Removing the room from matrix by setting the value to 0 */ while (j < ROOM_NB)
 					ft_set_matrix(i, j++, 0);
 			}